House sale and rental prices

-House sale and rental prices over time help to give a picture of what is happening in the housing market in terms of supply and demand, and household affordability.
+House sales and rental prices over time help to give a picture of what is happening in the housing market in terms of supply and demand, and household affordability.

 Key points